Rule 5101:2-13-02 | Application and amendments for a family child care provider license.

 (A) What is the application process to establish or operate a licensed family child care home?

-A resident of Ohio who wishes to become a licensed family child care provider shall:
+A resident of Ohio who wishes to become a licensed family child care provider is to:

 (1) Complete a professional registry profile for the family child care applicant through the Ohio professional registry (OPR) at https://occrra.org/opr.

-(2) Register online through the OPR and complete the required orientation training.
-The orientation training shall have been taken within the two years prior to application for a license.
+(2) Register online through the OPR and complete the required family child care prelicensing training.
+The prelicensing training shall have been taken within the five years prior to application for a license.

-(3) Complete an application online in the Ohio child licensing and quality system (OCLQS) at https://oclqs.force.com and submit the fee of two hundred fifty dollars to the Ohio department of job and family services (ODJFS).
+(3) Complete an application online in the Ohio child licensing and quality system (OCLQS) at https://oclqs.force.com and submit the fee of twenty-five dollars to the Ohio department of job and family services (ODJFS).

 (a) The application fee submitted with an application is nonrefundable and shall not be credited or transferred to any other application.